 This is the first article in a series of five where we have a closer look at Chinese cities, and what opportunities they hold for importers.
-Today we cover Shanghai, the showpiece and financial center of Mainland China.
+Today we cover Shanghai, Mainland China’s showpiece and financial center.

 Some suppliers are still manufacturing within Shanghai Municipality, but exclusively in the outer districts such as Pudong, Fengxian, Jiading, Songjiang or Baoshao Disctrict.

-Shanghai is a huge city and traveling to suppliers within Shanghai can take hours.
+Shanghai is a huge city and traveling between suppliers within the city often take hours.
 That’s quite different from cities in Guangdong province, where you often can find manufacturers within a 15 minutes drive from the airport.

 As we have already stated, rather than being a manufacturing center itself, Shanghai is more of a gateway to Zhejiang and Jiangsu, two of China’s most industrialized provinces with a combined population of more than 130 million people.
 These two provinces have dozens of clusters where you find a multitude of industrial products, agricultural products, vehicles, chemicals and consumer products.